WagnerOrtiz/WagnerOrtiz/README.md

 # Wagner Ortiz

 - 💻 Currently working at Dataside as PowerPlatform developer (PowerApps, Automate,SharePoint).
-- 📚 Always interested in whatever it comes to learn...specially in Technolgy.
-As the saying says: Knowledge is power!
+- 📚 Knowledge is power!
 - 💬 Speak English, German, Portuguese and get by well in Spanish.
-- 🌍 The future is gonna be digital!

   <div>